Bitcoin with Rigor

 Argument unpacking, function variable argument list, and variadics function.

-Matthias Noback's practical guide to writing flexible, readable, and maintainable object-oriented code, with techniques applicable to any OO language from Python to PHP.
+Matthias Noback's practical guide to flexible, readable object-oriented code, useful in any OO language.

 If you see something, in the scope of your current task, that can be easily improved, improve it.
 And if you have any questions about it, ask.